 There is a huge video screen on each side of the Main Stage.
 This enables people standing farther from the stage to fully enjoy what is going on on stage.

-During the festival information can be found at any of the info stands, which are located on the festival grounds, and outside the festival, opposite to the main entrance.
+During the festival information can be found at any of the info stands, which are located on the festival grounds, and outside the festival, on the bridge of Werchter.

-Scrolling text boards on the festival grounds display practical information around the clock, and the big screens beside the stage give out information between live performances.
+Scrolling text boards on the festival grounds display practical information around the clock, and the big screens beside the Main Stage give out information between live performances.
 Keep an eye on these boards and screens to stay up to date on important announcements.

 If you wish to store your personal belongings securely, use our lockers!
 You don't need to pay a security deposit.

 You have non-stop access to your locker and your belongings during the opening hours of the Festivalpark.
 All lockers need to be cleared before the Festivalpark closes.
 Visit www.mobilelocker.eu for more info on the lockers.